Enable Private Service Connect for your workspace

 - Private Service Connect endpoint subnets

-- Sample datasets are not available.
-Sample Unity Catalog datasets and Databricks datasets are not available when back-end Private Service Connect is configured.
+- Sample datasets.
+Sample Unity Catalog datasets and Databricks datasets become available when you use serverless compute or when a cloud NAT/proxy is configured for the VPC to provide internet access.
 See Sample datasets.

 Multiple options for network topology